8balloon/eigenstate/README.md

 2. A method may update state by returning updated state data.

-3. A method may invoke other methods. **Caveat**: if a method calls another method, it's not allowed to return anything.
+3. A method may invoke other methods. **Caveat**: if a method calls another method, it's not allowed to update state directly buy returning updated state data.
 (See [here](https://github.com/8balloon/eigenstate#method-purity) for a deeper explanation)

 ## API